Kaikei1/NN_Project/README.md

 Try running the run_pos.sh in [Example_files](https://github.com/Kaikei1/NN_Project/tree/main/example%20files).
 You might have to change the bash script, if you want to use different embeddings or accessing different directory's.
-This one is built to run POS task using the pretrained bert-base-cased model on a single epoch.
+This one is built to run POS task using the pretrained bert-base-cased model on a single epoch. run_pos.sh executes run_ner.py and automatically passes the required arguments to run the training and evaluation.

 ## Built With